 This website is used for posting daily business rants about the global economy, encouraging a political tailspin to each opinion.
 All points of view are welcome and will not be controlled by a moderator’s point of view.
 The blog supports business points of view from the Right (Conservative), Left (Liberal) and Independent political paradigms allowing guest authors to express their opinions regarding a potential upcoming recession.

 The authors of this blog vehemently predict a recession coming in 2026, and spiralling downwards in the months, quarters and years to follow.
 We request our authors to articulate their economic predictions backed by objective, factual events or statements.
-If you are interested in posting your economic political point of view to this site, please contact AppTouri.

 Author: ShortPirate